confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 A list of `path:rate_limit` pairs, to limit the rate of server request logging.
 This is useful for requests that are coming in at a high rate, such as for pull queries.
-It makes it possible to see the logs at a low rate of requests, but start dropping them when they go over the threshold.
+This setting enables seeing the logs when the request rate is low and dropping them when they go over the threshold.

 ksqlDB-Connect Settings
 -----------------------